vincentmac/yeoman-foundation/README.md

 `[sudo] npm install -g yeoman-foundation`

-I have only tested this on Mac OS X, but it should work on Windows and Linux.
-During a global npm install, the generator will get copied over to your global yeoman generator path:
+I have only tested this on Mac OS X, but it should work in Windows and other *nix environments.
+During a global npm install, the generator will get installed in your global `node_modules` directory, while a symlink to the foundation generator will be created in your global yeoman generators directory:

 `/usr/local/lib/node_modules/yeoman/node_modules/yeoman-generators/lib/generators/foundation/`